 Started with create-react-app boilerplate.

-Animate on scroll, swiper carousel slider, infinite scroll, page transitions
+Animate on scroll, swipe-able carousel slider, infinite scroll, page transitions